MPs concerned that risk of homelessness among Ukrainians in UK likely to rise

 The report also said a slowdown in processing visas “is leaving some Ukrainians facing an unacceptably long wait for decisions to be made on their applications”.

-It said that despite changes brought in by the Home Office, “visa turnaround times have taken longer since June 2022” with 63% of visa applications taking more than the 15 working day target to be processed in July 2023, compared to 19% in June 2022.
+It said that despite changes brought in by the Home Office, “visa turnaround times have taken longer since June 2022” with 63 per cent of visa applications taking more than the 15 working day target to be processed in July 2023, compared to 19 per cent in June 2022.

 MPs urged the department to set out its plan for if there is a future surge in applications, and to publish quarterly updates on visa processing times for the remainder of the scheme.